MaartenVL/MaartenVL.github.io/_posts/2020-06-13-counting-people.md

 **The balls are generated randomly each time you refresh the page.
 If they get stuck, just refresh again to initiate a new set of balls at slighly different positions!**

 There are several ways to count people through camera's.
 I can imagine that there will always be some fear of being watched over, and that if this data would come in hands of the wrong people, with wrong ideas, it could be used for lesser good.
-However, I hope to show that it's perfectly possible to use technology for the benifit of society.
+However, I hope to show that it's perfectly possible to use technology for the benefit of society.

 <html>
 <iframe src="https://editor.p5js.org/maartenvanloo/embed/LwX9QPQlr" style="width: 800px; height: 400px; overflow: hidden;"  scrolling="no" frameborder="0" ></iframe>